openbank/openbank/v1/consumer/all.md

-# Card API v1.0.0
+# Consumer API v1.0.0

-Provides create and read operations on the card resource.
+Provides create and read operations on the consumer resource.

 * Host ``